 Note: to remove Trading 2FA, Funding 2FA and Master Key 2FA, you do not need access to the original 2FAs or to any backups.
 Once you have access to your account (via Sign-In 2FA), you can easily remove Trading 2FA, Funding 2FA and Master Key 2FA as long as the Global Settings Lock is not enabled and then just set up those 2FAs again from scratch.

 Changing Sign-In 2FA if you still have your old phone:

-- Click "change method" in the Login box
+- Click "Change method" within the Sign-in section.

 Changing Sign-In 2FA if your old phone is lost/stolen:

 Option 1: Use 2FA bypass if you have a Master Key set up on your account.